Fed penalizes Goldman Sachs for use of confidential data

-(Reuters) - The U.S. Federal Reserve Board said on Wednesday it had ordered Goldman Sachs Group Inc to pay a $36.3 million civil penalty for the unauthorized use and disclosure of confidential information.
+NEW YORK (Reuters) - The U.S. Federal Reserve Board said on Wednesday it had ordered Goldman Sachs Group Inc (GS.N) to pay a $36.3 million civil penalty for the unauthorized use and disclosure of confidential information.

 The Fed Board also said in a statement that it was seeking to impose a fine on a former Goldman managing director, Joseph Jiampietro, and bar him from the banking industry for what the board said was his and his subordinates' unauthorized use and disclosure of confidential information.